kandelvijaya/website/content/post/fp-functor.md

     fmap:: (a -> b) -> f a -> f b
 ```

 In Haskell, like other FP, a function can only take 1 parameter as input and return 1 parameter as output.
-Multi argument is acheived via function currying.
+Multi argument is achieved via function currying.
 So the above `fmap` is a function that take a function `a -> b` and returns another function where `f a -> f b`.
-Appreciate the fact that there is no clutter in the declaration site as the haskell compiler knows how to curry functions and infer types.
-This makes writing haskell so intuitive (once you get a hang of it).
+Appreciate the fact that there is no clutter in the declaration site as the Haskell compiler knows how to curry functions and infer types.
+This makes writing Haskell so intuitive (once you get a hang of it).

-Back to the point, the above Swift Functor declaration won't work because protocol cannot be themself generic similar to
+Back to the point, the above Swift Functor declaration won't work because protocol cannot be them-self generic similar to
 ```swift
 struct Functor<A> {
     // struct can be generic in this way
 }
 ```

-To get a better grasp of why this is the limitation and how haskell **typeclass** is superior to Swift's type system, I recommend reading this [research papaer on How to Make Ad-Hoc polymorphism less Ad-hoc](http://homepages.inf.ed.ac.uk/wadler/papers/class/class.ps).
+To get a better grasp of why this is the limitation and how Haskell **typeclass** is superior to Swift's type system, I recommend reading this [research paper on How to Make Ad-Hoc polymorphism less Ad-hoc](http://homepages.inf.ed.ac.uk/wadler/papers/class/class.ps).

 ## Improvising
-Fortunately, protocol has associated types that can be used in our modelling case.
+Fortunately, protocol has associated types that can be used in our modeling case.

 ```
 public protocol Functor {